-As with every other sector, the construction industry can benefit from eradicating these manual tasks and digitizing them instead.
+As with every other sector, the manually intensive construction industry can benefit from eliminating unnecessary manual tasks.
+Moreover, a McKinsey Global study indicates that digitizing your construction operations can improve productivity by 15%.

-In a ‘one glove fits all’ solution, QR Codes in construction may just be the right answer.
-QR Code technology has the potential to ease daily routines, avoid mishaps and make bulky documentation a thing of the past.
+In a ‘one glove fits all’ solution, QR Codes in construction may be the correct answer.
+QR Codes can ease daily routines, avoid mishaps, eliminate bulky documentation, and make manual data collection a thing of the past!

 Table of Contents

-- Five ways to leverage QR Codes in the construction industry
+- Five reasons to use QR Codes in the construction industry

 - Real-life use case of QR Codes in construction